sourcebroker/deployer-extended-typo3/README.md

 ### Dot env

 This package requires that you use .env to manage your TYPO3 settings which are instance dependent.

-For database synchronisation functionality you must set in .env file the INSTANCE which must be the same as server name in deploy.php file:
+For database synchronisation functionality you must set in .env file following settings:

 For TYPO3 7.6